Category Archives: Foundation Repair

 - Conformability – Polyurethane foam contours to the size and shape of the voids to provide total coverage

-To accurately locate the voids beneath the concrete, we use a ground penetrating radar (GPR).
+To accurately locate the voids beneath the concrete, we use ground-penetrating radar (GPR).
 Using a GPR is a fraction of the cost of the X-ray method and there is no exposure to radiation.
 The GPR units are portable and provide an instant location.
 This reduces the time spent on-site and gets the theatre concrete repair done more quickly.

-Don’t let damaged concrete in your St. Louis or Kansas City theatre cause you to close the venue for an extended period of time.
+Don’t let damaged concrete in your St. Louis or Kansas City theatre cause you to close the venue for an extended period.
 We can be in and out in hours, not days.
 Polyjacking.com has the experience to ensure that your concrete repair is done right the first time and will last for years to come.
-Don’t hesitate to contact us if you are in need of theatre concrete repair in St. Louis and Kansas City.
+Don’t hesitate to contact us if you require theatre concrete repair in St. Louis and Kansas City.